-Another freshman Facebook ad mistake is relying too much on instant gratification, expecting a new Facebook campaign to deliver amazing results in the first few hours.
+A rookie Facebook ad mistake is hoping for instant gratification.
+Don’t expect your new Facebook campaign to deliver outstanding results in the first few hours or minutes.

-Every time you make substantial changes to your campaigns, consider waiting for at least 24-48 hours before drawing any conclusions.
+Every time you make substantial changes to your campaigns, wait at least 24-48 hours before drawing any conclusions.

 Take a look at a campaign results graph below.
-The campaign was set live on February 12, and it took Facebook almost 48 hours to gather data and start delivering ads on full steam.
+The campaign went live on February 12, and it took Facebook almost 48 hours to gather data and start delivering ads on full steam.

-What do you think, which one of these ads by Shopify works best?
+Which one of these ads by Shopify works best, do you think?

 While we don’t have access to Shopify’s Ads Manager to uncover the test results, we can guess that Shopify was running an A/B test to discover the best-performing ad image.

-AdEspresso studied data from over $3 millions in Facebook Ads experiments and listed A/B test elements that provided the biggest gains:
+AdEspresso studied data from over $3 million in Facebook Ad spend experiments to create a list of A/B test elements that provided the biggest gains: